 Brook Cathey, Secretary

-In 2005, I returned to my hometown to attend graduate school at East Carolina University.
-At ECU, my initial studies focused on early childhood attachment relationships, but eventually my research interest turned to neuroscience.
-My thesis looked at how prenatal alcohol exposure effects Eyeblink Classical Conditioning in a rat model.
-This research gave me plenty of laboratory experience, but not much teaching experience.
-Consequently, my first job out of graduate school was as a Research Specialist in the department of Physiology at ECU School of Medicine.
-I loved doing laboratory research, but missed research in psychology and longed to be back in the classroom.
+In 2005, I returned to my hometown, of Greenville, NC, to attend graduate school at ECU.
+My initial studies focused on childhood attachment relationships, but eventually turned to neuroscience, with a particular interest in the childhood brain.
+My thesis investigated how prenatal alcohol exposure effects Eyeblink Classical Conditioning in a rat model.
+This laboratory experience led to a seven-year tenure as a Research Specialist in the Department of Physiology at Brody School of Medicine.
+I loved doing laboratory research, but missed psychology and longed to be back in the classroom.